hapax/hapax.github.io/assets/chandra.md

 ## 1. Introduction <a id="sec-1" name="sec-1"></a>

-Though they differ in size by many orders of magnitude, the solar system and the atom are not so different.
+Though they differ in size by many orders of magnitude, the solar system and the atom are superficially not so different.
 Both involve smaller bodies (electrons/planets) orbiting a much larger body (nucleus/sun) under the influence of a central force (electrostatics/gravity).